-There are Berkshire-wide Safeguarding Adults Policy and Procedures to ensure that staff respond consistently and appropriately to all concerns of abuse and neglect.
+There are Berkshire Multi-agency Safeguarding Adults Policy and Procedures to ensure that staff respond consistently and appropriately to all concerns of abuse and neglect.
 Staff and managers should refer to these as well as to additional guidance documents produced by the Board and local partner agencies.

 Practitioners, managers and providers should refer to the Berkshire Safeguarding Adult Policy and Procedures.
 Speak with your local Safeguarding Team for help and advice if you have a concern.

 There is a form to help people raise a concern with the Safeguarding Team in the Council: Safeguarding Adults Forms Part 1.
 To report concerns about adults living in West Berkshire, use West Berkshire Council's web report form.

 Good practice guide - checklist and links to support practitioners in working together.